 Cohen was born in Orange, New Jersey, raised in Brooklyn, New York and now resides in New York City.
 He and his wife, Donna Fishman, have two wonderful daughters, Gabriella and Ariel and a granddaughter Lily.

 Satyajit Bose is Associate Professor of Practice at Columbia University, where he teaches sustainable investing, cost benefit analysis and mathematics, and serves as Associate Director of the Program in Sustainability Management.
 His research interests include the value of ESG information, carbon pricing, the link between portfolio investment and sustainable development in emerging markets and the optimal use of environmental performance metrics for long horizon investment choices.
-He is co-author (with Dong Guo and Anne Simpson) of The Financial Ecosystem: The Role of Finance in Achieving Sustainability, forthcoming from Palgrave Macmillan in November 2019.
+He is co-author (with Dong Guo and Anne Simpson) of The Financial Ecosystem: The Role of Finance in Achieving Sustainability.

 Satyajit has extensive expertise in investment banking, asset management, financial restructuring and automated weather risk management.
 Among other positions, he was a mergers & acquisitions banker, directed quantitative trading strategies at a convertible arbitrage hedge fund managing $1.5 billion in assets and developed machine learning algorithms to optimize weather-based decision tools.